ronboger/ronboger.github.io/about.md

 In the past, I was a founder of [MedHacks](http://medhacks.org), a machine learning engineer at [Flipboard](http://about.flipboard.com), a [KPCB Fellow](http://kpcbfellows.com), a piano minor student at the Peabody Conservatory, among other things.

-More about me via my [LinkedIn profile](http://www.linkedin.com/in/ronboger) and my [Github](https://github.com/ronnyb29/).
+More about me via my [LinkedIn profile](http://www.linkedin.com/in/ronboger), my [projects](/projects), and my [Github](https://github.com/ronnyb29/).
 Feel free to contact me at ronnyb - at - jhu - dot - edu.